 Both ways via XPath or inline variable expressions are equal to each other.
 With respect to the complexity of XML namespaces and XPath you may find the inline variable expression more comfortable to use.
 Anyway feel free to choose the way that fits best for you.
 This is how we can add dynamic variable values to the control template in order to increase maintainability and robustness of message validation.

-Tip Validation matchers put validation mechanisms to a new level offering dynamic assertion statements for validation.
-Have a look at the possibilities with assertion statements in validation-matchers### Validate with XPath subset of message elements.
-The definition of control templates in combination with several ignore statements is not appropriate in this case.
-You would rather want to use explicit element validation.
+Validation matchers put validation mechanisms to a new level offering dynamic assertion statements for validation.
+Have a look at the possibilities with assertion statements in validation-matcher.